jacoblapworth/akahu-sdk-swift/src/react/button.md

 </div>;
 ```

 The `isLoading` prop replaces the contents of the button with a loader, as well as disabling the button.
-You must also provide a `loadingLabel`, which adds an `aria-label` to the loader for accessibility purposes.
+You must also provide a `loadingAriaLabel`, which adds an `aria-label` to the loader for accessibility purposes.

 The `retainLayout` prop modifies the internals to keep the original button size, but shows a loader instead of the content